Recent Client Success Stories

 Some employees may have a contract that outlines specific terms and conditions of employment and termination that the employer and employee must follow.
 If the contract states specific grounds for termination or that your employment will only last for a certain period of time, those terms govern.
 If your employer fires you in violation of these terms, your termination may be wrongful.

-Additionally, an employer may not be able to fire you if an implied contract exists.
+Additionally, an employer may be unable to fire you if an implied contract exists.
 An implied contract is unwritten and is created from statements and actions of the employer that lead the employee to understand they won’t be fired at will.

 Employment Contract Matters